dejeneboru/l4s-validation-artifacts/README.md

 # l4s-validation-artifacts
-A repository to reproduce the results in a paper "Validating the Sharing Behavior and Latency Characteristics of the L4S Architecture"
+A repository to reproduce the results in the paper "Validating the Sharing Behavior and Latency Characteristics of the L4S Architecture"

 ## Instructions ##

-For our experiments, Ubuntu 18.04 is installed on all nodes, clients, servers, and the AQM node (see the setup figure).
+Ubuntu 18.04 is installed on all nodes (see l4s-valid-setup.pdf).

-## Install a Kernel tree which contains the DualPI2 Qdisc and TCP Prague
+## Install a Kernel tree which contains the DualPI2 Qdisc and TCP Prague congestion control
    (Only on Server A, Client A and the AQM node)

 	1. Install gcc and other build tools